-It is safe if it is undamaged, but can become dangerous if the fibres are disturbed through age or DIY activity and can then be harmful when breathed in.
+Asbestos is safe if it is undamaged, but it can become dangerous if the fibres are disturbed through age or DIY activity and harmful when breathed in.

-Eastlight hold an asbestos register so we are aware where asbestos is present.
+Eastlight hold an asbestos register so we are aware where asbestos is present in our properties.

-It is important to obtain permission from us before doing any work on your property and that an asbestos survey takes placed before any kind of major refurbishment.
+It is important to obtain permission from us (landlord's consent) before doing any work in your home.
+In addition, as Asbestos Survey needs to be carried out prior to any major refurbishment.

 Whether you are a tenant, shared owner or leaseholder, it is your responsibility to insure your home contents, which we highly recommend doing with a reputable company.